-Box Types: 'schi' Container: Protection Scheme Information Box ('sinf'), Restricted Scheme Information Box ('rinf'), or SRTP Process box ('srpp') Mandatory: No Quantity: Zero or one
+Box Types: 'schi'

+Container: Protection Scheme Information Box ('sinf'), Restricted Scheme Information Box ('rinf'), or SRTP Process box ('srpp')

 The Scheme Information Box is a container Box that is only interpreted by the scheme being used.
 Any information the encryption or restriction system needs is stored here.
 The content of this box is a series of boxes whose type and format are defined by the scheme declared in the Scheme Type Box.